ChrisVilches/Ruby-Behavior-Tree/README.md

     its more like a general explanation of nodes not about creating nodes specifically
 **Example #4: Same as #3, but using lambdas instead**
+TODO: Actually just keep this one and remove the previous one using lambda.
 When using lambdas instead of normal `Proc` (or blocks), you must pass the `context` and `node` arguments if you want to access their data.
 Both parameters are optional.

 ```ruby